-4.7 The Executive Director of Facilities
+4.7 The Head of Facilities

-The Executive Director of Facilities will be responsible to the Assistant Vice Chancellor (Resources) for:
+The Head of Facilities will be responsible to the Assistant Vice Chancellor (Resources) for:

-- The general safety of the University's estate. - The maintenance of all building, plant and services as they affect health and safety e.g. all ventilation equipment, heating equipment, electrical plant, lifts etc., and a system of statutory and other appropriate records. - Ensuring that all common accommodation and common corridors are free from any hazards. - Ensuring that all emergency equipment and exits are kept free from obstructions and are functional. - Ensuring that any maintenance, building and related ancillary work undertaken is carried out in such a manner as complies with health and safety legislation, codes of practice, guidance notes, etc..
-He/she must ensure that the work is undertaken in such a manner as to ensure the health and safety of the persons undertaking it.
+- The role of "Duty Holder" & "Responsible Person" under the requirements of legislation including: the Regulatory Reform Fire Safety Order; Asbestos Regulations; Legionella Regulations & any such similar facility & estate related legislation and Codes of Practice to ensure the general safety of the University's estate. - The maintenance of all building, plant and services as they affect health and safety e.g. all ventilation equipment, heating equipment, electrical plant, lifts etc, and a system of statutory and other appropriate records. - Ensuring that all common accommodation and common corridors are free from any hazards. - Ensuring that all emergency equipment and exits are kept free from obstructions and are functional. - Ensuring that any maintenance, building and related ancillary work undertaken is carried out in such a manner as complies with health and safety legislation, codes of practice, guidance notes, etc. He/she must ensure that the work is undertaken in such a manner as to ensure the health and safety of the persons undertaking it.
 Additionally, in consultation with managers and appointed Trade Union safety representatives, he/she must take such action as is necessary to prevent any risk to the health and safety of anybody else that may be affected by these works. - Ensuring that all relevant building and fire regulations with respect to health and safety are met.
-Specifically, building risk assessments and fire risk assessments are undertaken including such assessments of minor building works being carried out and that the Facilities strategy incorporates the results of these assessments.
+Specifically, building risk assessments and fire risk assessments are undertaken including such assessments of minor building works being carried out and that the estates strategy incorporates the results of these assessments. - The day to day management of all aspects of security, including responsibility for the application of the Security Policy and the associated Risk Assessment Strategy. - The effective cleaning of the University's premises and the removal of waste/rubbish in such a way as minimises the risks to health and safety which might arise as a result of the accumulation of such or its disposal in an unsafe manner. - The institution and operation of safe systems of work with respect to the above responsibilities, including proper risk assessment in connection with the use of substances and any processes involving manual handling.

-- The day to day management of all aspects of security, including responsibility for the application of the Security Policy and the associated Risk Assessment Strategy. - The effective cleaning of the University's premises and the removal of waste/rubbish in such a way as minimises the risks to health and safety which might arise as a result of the accumulation of such or its disposal in an unsafe manner. - The institution and operation of safe systems of work with respect to the above responsibilities, including proper risk assessment in connection with the use of substances and any processes involving manual handling. - Provision of catering facilities that conform to all health and safety statutory requirements, ensuring that the catering contractors are competent and fulfil their health and safety legal requirements. - Ensuring the adequacy and efficiency of all environmental controls.
+- Provision of catering facilities that conform to all health and safety statutory requirements, ensuring that the catering contractors are competent and fulfil their health and safety legal requirements. - Ensuring the adequacy and efficiency of all environmental controls.

-4.8 In addition to the above, the Assistant Vice Chancellor (Resources) has responsibility for ensuring:
+4.8 In addition to the above, the Assistant Vice Chancellor has responsibility for ensuring: